TomSala/GeneticAlgorithm/README.md

 ## The Algorithm
 ### Songs as lists
 The idea behind this genetic algorithm is pretty simple and replicates the biologic evolution in nature.
-The first step is to create a population of 20 individuals, that are the songs of 16 notes, and to attribute the fitness, that is an evaluation of their goodness.
+The first step is to create a population of 20 individuals, that are short "songs" of 16 notes, and to calculate their fitness, that is an evaluation of their goodness.
 It may take a while, so a good bias is to select at first some songs that we know are good:

 ['A4', 'F4', 'E4', 'D4', 'A4', 'A4', 'D4', 'A4', ‘G4', 'F4', 'G4', 'G4', 'A4', 'F4', 'E4', 'D4']

 This is the transcription using the american notation of a very famous european song.
 Its fitness in a scale in range 0-10 is surely 10.
 I need 20 individuals - the more the merrier - so 10 will be created randomly and 10 will be some real songs whose fitness is 10/10.

-It’s difficult to handle strings in machine learning therefore I chose to convert each note of the Major Scale to an integer number for a total of 12 numbers.
+It’s difficult to handle strings in machine learning therefore I've chosen to convert each note of the Major Scale to an integer number for a total of 12 numbers.
 For instance the list above here would be:
 [9, 5, 4, 2, 9, 9, 2, 9, 7, 5, 7, 7, 9, 5, 4, 2]

 This has been done using the music21 library developed and released by the MIT.